jadekler/git-java-anatomy/README.md

 Let's make a spring app in which we can:

 - Pick-and-choose what your app relies on based on what it *needs* and not what slides in easiest / comes by default
-- Less magic = lower learning curve = easier to get people onto the project
+- Have less magic = lower learning curve = easier to get people onto the project
-- Component style (similar to ruby engines) allows an app to scale well, and multiple apps to share components
+- Adopt a component style (similar to ruby engines) to allow our app to scale well, and have multiple apps to share components
-- No `main()` method (remember trying to test main in go?)
+- Avoid using a `main()` method (remember trying to test main in go?)

 # End result: stripped spring program